Guuzzeji/LazyWiki.GPT/README.md

 ## Todo
 - [ ] Use cohere.ai to summary sections from wiki pages and then have them be resend back to gpt to futher answer people questions
 - [ ] Create a UI that is similar to wikipedia
+- [ ] Update api to use both get and post request

 ### Note